lucapette/web/main/content/writing/a-review-of-the-rails-3-way.md

 ### Rails Environments and configuration

 The book starts where a Rails application bootstraps.
 Nice thing.
-The author will guide you trough all the configurations of Rails.
+The author will guide you through all the configurations of Rails.
 Starting with bundler and finishing with logging, all the aspects of configuring a Rails app are well-explained and perfectly detailed.